patrickfrey/mewa/doc/tutorial.md

 ```
 ##### Note
-The function ```getSeekContextTypes()``` called here is important to resolve types.
+The function ```getSeekContextTypes()``` called here is important when resolving types.
 It provides the list of the candidate context type/constructor pairs used to resolve a type.
 Inside a structure for example, it is allowed to access elements of this structure by name without a full namespace path of the element.
 But we can also access global types.
 Therefore we need to maintain a list of current context types that is extended on the entry into a structure and shrinked on exit.
+The list of context types is bound to a scope.
+This makes the implementation of the _C++_ ```using``` or the _Pascal_ ```WITH``` a one liner.
+You add the argument to the list of seek context types of the current scope.

 #### Apply Callable
 This section is the most complicated of the whole example compiler.
 It shows the code for how to find the best match of a callable with parameters.
 The candidates are fetched from a priority queue ordered by weight.
 Constructor functions of the top candidates are called and if they succeed to build the objects then the match is returned.
-Candidates with a failing constructor are dropped to enable recursive initializer structures.
+Candidates with a failing constructor are dropped.

 The functions ```tryApplyCallable``` and ```applyCallable``` are provided for resolving all types with arguments (operators, member access, function call, etc.).
 ```Lua